 All bankruptcy cases proceed in federal court and follow the rules established by the U.S. Bankruptcy Code.
 Congress established bankruptcy law under its constitutional authority to “establish uniform laws on the subject of Bankruptcy throughout the United States,” as granted in Article I, Section 8 of the U.S. Constitution.
 Although states cannot regulate bankruptcy directly, they may pass laws governing other aspects of debtor-creditor relationships.

 Filing for bankruptcy typically begins when the debtor submits a petition to the bankruptcy court.
 This petition might be filed by an individual, spouses jointly, a corporation, or another entity.
-Once filed, an automatic stay immediately takes effect, temporarily halting all collection actions against the debtor, including lawsuits, foreclosures, and wage garnishments.
+Once filed, an automatic stay generally takes effect, temporarily halting most collection actions against the debtor, including many lawsuits, foreclosures, and wage garnishments.
+Significant exceptions apply, including certain domestic-support, criminal, tax, and eviction proceedings.

 The court then appoints a trustee to oversee the case.
 This trustee represents the debtor’s estate and, depending on the type of bankruptcy filed, may liquidate assets or help establish a repayment plan.
 During this process, the debtor must disclose all assets, income, and debts, sometimes in a meeting of creditors (known as a 341 meeting).